-Benefits of the GreenZapr
+Destroying the DNA of Staph-Benefits of the GreenZapr

 An additional benefit of the GreenZapr is its cost-effectiveness.
 Chemical applications are expensive and do not fully protect athletes since they do not kill MRSA; antimicrobial treatments are considered pesticides by the EPA.
 By using the GreenZapr, additional chemicals are added to the watershed.